tuchandra/crystalcavern/README.md

  * Use **spacebar** to attack.

 ## Current next steps
- * Make a full-sized level background
+ * Redesign screen layout (include level and player info on right side)
- * Control player movement along the level
+ * Design system for enemies, including generation, movement, and attacking
- * Control item and enemy generation along the level
+ * Design system for items and item pickup